LynithDev/hytale-gradle-toolkit/README.md

 # Hytale Gradle Toolkit
 Pretty simple Gradle plugin for Hytale modding.

-Lets you setup and startup a local server with 1 click of a button, thanks to the `:hytale:runServer` task.

 ## Features
 - [x] One-click server startup (requires Hytale to be installed locally)
 - [x] Manifest generation